openware/baseapp/README.md

+# OpenDAX BaseApp UI
+## FREE Open-Source UI for Trading and Wallets Management

-Base react application to build a trading platform application
+Base React application to build a trading platform interface for use with OpenDAX: https://github.com/openware/opendax Why React?
+Well - it's fresh, fast, flexible, and you can do a lot of UI magic with it without reloading the pages.

-You can see an example of running application here: https://demo.openware.com/
+You can see an example of a live application running at: https://demo.openware.com/

----

 ## Install dependencies